MG-Koda/MG-Koda/README.md

-- 🌱 I work as a Junior Java Developer, current focus on spring framework.
+- 🌱 Java/Spring Developer
-- 👀 I’m interested in informatic in general, music, gaming (including game developement) and cooking.
+- 👀 Main focus on microservices architectures and batch applications

 <!---
 MG-Koda/MG-Koda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.